Introduction

 Knowing how long pepper spray lasts on skin helps you stay prepared, respond calmly, and take proper steps to ease the burning quickly.
 With immediate and correct action, the effects can fade faster and leave no lasting damage.

-Factors That Influence How Long Pepper Spray Stays on Skin
+Key Factors That Affect How Long Pepper Spray Remains on Skin

 Several factors determine how long pepper spray lasts on skin, and understanding them can help you manage the reaction more effectively.
 The first factor is the strength or concentration of the pepper spray.
 Stronger sprays with higher capsaicin content naturally cause longer-lasting burning and irritation.